You can keep your healthy habits, even if you're on a retirement budget. You can eat well and stay fit without breaking the bank.

 "Many of the healthiest foods we should be eating happen to cost the least on a per-pound basis, like whole grains, legumes, fruits, and vegetables," Yeager says.
 He tries to spend less than $1 per pound on most of the foods he eats.

-- Shop the frozen food aisles.
-Frozen vegetables are as healthy as fresh, and they're cheaper and last longer.
+Hit the frozen food aisles.
+Frozen vegetables are as healthy as fresh.
+They're also cheaper and they last longer.

-- Seafood isn't usually cheap.
-Try less popular, but very healthy types of fish such as mackerel and sardines.
+Try less popular but very healthy types of fish such as mackerel and sardines if you love seafood but hate the price.
 They're rich in good-for-you omega-3s.

 Keep Active for Free

-You don't need a gym to exercise and stay fit.
+You don't need a gym to stay fit.
 Walking is a great, free way to stay active.

 If you'd rather go to a class or a group workout, call around.
 Many gyms have lower rates for seniors.
-Some community centers, churches, and universities offer inexpensive fitness classes for people in their 50s and older.
+Some community centers, churches, and universities offer inexpensive fitness classes.

 Save on Drugs